treyhunner/django-email-log/README.rst

 Django email backend that logs all sent emails.

-This app requires Django 1.4.2 or greater and Python 2.6 or greater.
+This app requires Django 1.4.13 or greater and Python 2.6+ or Python3.3+.

 Getting Help
 ------------